alvoskov/SmokeRand/README.md

 - Multithreading support: pthreads (POSIX threads) library of WinAPI threads.
 - CMake or Ninja + Lua 5.x for compilation by means of MSVC.
 Or Lua 5.x for compilation by means of Open Watcom C.
-- 64-bit CPU; in the case of x86-64 -- support of RDTSC, RDRAND and AVX2
+- 64-bit CPU; in the case of x86-64 -- support of RDTSC and RDSEED instructions and AVX2 instructions set.
-  instructions.
 - 16 GiB of RAM, especially for multithreaded mode and/or `birthday` battery.

 The next compilers are supported: GCC (including MinGW), Clang (as zig cc), MSVC (Microsoft Visual C) and Open Watcom C. It allows to compile SmokeRand under Windows, UNIX-like systems and DOS.
-Slightly modified 16-bit version (`apps/sr_tiny.c`) can be compiled even by Borland Turbo C 2.0.
+Slightly modified 16-bit version (`apps/sr_tiny.c`) can be compiled even by Borland Turbo C 2.0 or any other ANSI C (C89) compiler.

 ## Compilation